Process real-time IoT data streams with Azure Stream Analytics

 }

 In a real-world scenario, you could have hundreds of these sensors generating events as a stream.
 Ideally, a gateway device would run code to push these events to Azure Event Hubs or Azure IoT Hubs.
-Your Stream Analytics job would ingest these events from Event Hubs or Iot Hubs and run real-time analytics queries against the streams.
+Your Stream Analytics job would ingest these events from Event Hubs or IoT Hubs and run real-time analytics queries against the streams.
 Then, you could send the results to one of the supported outputs.

 For ease of use, this getting started guide provides a sample data file, which was captured from real sensor tag devices.
 You can run queries on the sample data and see results.
-In subsequent tutorials, you will learn how to connect your job to inputs and outputs and deploy them to the Azure service.
+In subsequent tutorials, you learn how to connect your job to inputs and outputs and deploy them to the Azure service.

 Create a Stream Analytics job